anushree200/RISCV-Assembler/README.md

 User Interface could be built

 ## Contents
-demo.c : The main assembler code responsible for translating assembly instructions into machine code. input.s: A sample file containing RISC-V assembly instructions to be processed by the assembler. output.hex: The output file that contains the translated machine code in hexadecimal format.
+demo2.c : The main assembler code responsible for translating assembly instructions into machine code. input.s: A sample file containing RISC-V assembly instructions to be processed by the assembler. output.hex: The output file that contains the translated machine code in hexadecimal format.